Welcome to my world

 An overview of my skills, experiences, and reviews of the courses I've taken.

-I am a software engineer at Magical!
-I graduated with a bachelor of science degree as a computer science major and Spanish minor from the University of Michigan in 2022.
-My technical interests include UI/UX design, sports data analytics, VR, and human-centered software.
+I am a software engineer at Magical.
+I graduated with a B.S. degree in computer science and a Spanish minor from the University of Michigan in 2022.
+My technical interests include UI/UX design, sports analytics, VR, and human-centered software.
 I like to apply my technical skills and diverse cultural knowledge towards making daily functions easier and people's lives better.
-For hobbies, I love playing almost all active sports, especially basketball & tennis, listening to music by Post Malone, J. Cole, Quinn XCII, Rauw Alejandro, Mau y Ricky, and many other artists & cooking (hopefully I'll be as skilled as my mom one day).
+For hobbies, I love playing almost all active sports, especially basketball & tennis, listening to music and, cooking (hopefully I'll be as skilled as my mom one day).

 Download my Chrome Extension: QuickLinks - The Clipboard for All of Your Favorite Links